sstatsuya/react-native-internet-speed/README.md

 # react-native-internet-speed

 - This module can obtain the network speed of the current device.
-Since I don't know much about app development, there may be many bugs and I haven't had time to solve them yet, so use it with caution. <br/>
-- Android can obtain the network speed of the entire phone and the current `app`, while `ios` can currently only obtain the network speed of the entire phone.
-After searching online for `ios` for a long time, I could not find a method that can accurately count the network speed of a single `app`.
-- this module can show the network speed.
 - for IOS : currently only the network speed of the entire device can be obtained
-- I am not good at developing apps ☹

 ## Getting started

-`$ npm install react-native-internet-speed --save`
+`npm install react-native-internet-speed --save`

+or

+`yarn add react-native-internet-speed`

 ### Mostly automatic installation

-`$ react-native link react-native-internet-speed`
+`react-native link react-native-internet-speed`

 ### Manual installation